LingYohan/ASL-American-Sign-Language-Recognition-Using-Image-Processing-and-Machine-Learning/README.md

 DataCollection.py - reads, manages and adds additional data to the datset

-Train.py -  train's the model
+Train.py -  trains the model